 Omlab aims to make #3dcp a lot more sustainable!
 Omlab researches ecologically sound options for sustainable 3d constructive printing.
+Without loosing sight of biodiversity.
 The circular and biobased designstudio focusses on resources from (waste) water management.
 Tertiairy resources, so formerly known as garbage.

 3dcp?
 3d constructive printing or 3d concrete printing.
 At Omlab we use the term as 3d circular printing!